What are the latest funding news in the edge AI market? (June 2026)

 What round is it?

-The round was a growth round.
+The round was a growth investment.

 Why did they raise?